 The molokhia can contain fried garlic and ground roasted coriander seeds.
 It is normally served with bread, rice and a choice between seafood, chicken, lamb or beef.
 Food in Egypt can be regional, meaning that the way the stew is made varies.

 Molokhia is named after the leafy greens that the stew is made from.
 The plant is a member of the jute or mallow family and is a type of okra.
 To the ancient Egyptians, molokhia was an aphrodisiac.
 It can also be known as mulukhiyah or mulukhiyyah.

 The molokhia has a slimy or gelatinous texture.
 Some people might not like the slimy texture of the stew but stick with it.
 Molokia is very high in protein, iron and various minerals.
-Our AirBnb host in Luxor offered to make us Molokia with home-made chicken broth as he shared sweet Egyptian tea and cakes soaked in syrup with us.
+Our Airbnb host in Luxor offered to make us Molokia with home-made chicken broth as he shared sweet Egyptian tea and cakes soaked in syrup with us.
 He told us about his favourite food in Egypt, as an Egyptian person. that was useful to know.

 Homesick Egyptians can now buy molokia dried, frozen or as seeds online.
 Try here.

 Koshari is considered to be the national dish of Egypt.
 However, the two key ingredients in koshari, rice and pasta, aren’t native to Egypt.
 Therefore, it’s thought the dish was brought from India by British colonists.
 In India, you will find kitchari, a word that roughly translates as ” a mixture”.
 It was the forerunner of the Anglo-Indian kedgeree, a regional variation on kitchari using fish and eggs.